tidyverse/tidyverse.org/content/blog/parsnip-checking/index.md

 Two "big ideas" have helped us focus our efforts related to improving errors and messages in the ecosystem.

--   The same kind of mistake should raise the same prompt
+-   The same kind of mistake should raise the same prompt.
--   Don't tell the user they did something they didn't do
+-   Don't tell the user they did something they didn't do.

 We'll address both in the sections below!